-Opulence to the core, royalty at its best, sumptuous food, impeccable hospitality, and loads of pampering is what sums up my sweet and short trip to Bikaner.
+Opulence to the core, royalty at its best, sumptuous food, impeccable hospitality, and loads of pampering are what sum up my sweet and short trip to Bikaner.

 Narendra Bhawan Bikaner is a new addition to the luxury hotel scene of Bikaner.
 The hotel which was once the residence of the last reigning King of Bikaner has been converted to an upscale luxury boutique hotel.
 The hotel is smack in the center of the city and is an eclectic mix of old and new, modern and traditional, simple yet grand.

-The hotel is built around the existing house of the king, which was renovated and two floors are extended keeping the original structure intact.
-The emphasis has been given to the interiors and the unique curated experiences that it offers its guest to step into a time capsule to the bygone era.
-I believe it to be a well thought out idea to intrigue the guests and keep them occupied in every nuance of the hotel.
-Much of this credit goes to Karan Sign, MD of the group and of course the interior designer who gave life to his vision.
+The hotel is built around the existing house of the king, which was renovated, and two floors are extended keeping the original structure intact.
+The emphasis has been given to the interiors and the unique curated experiences in Narendra Bhawan Bikaner that it offers its guests to step into a time capsule to the bygone era.
+I believe it to be a well-thought-out idea to intrigue the guests and keep them occupied in every nuance of the hotel.
+Much of this credit goes to Karan Sign, MD of the group and of course, the interior designer who gave life to his vision.

 • • • Welcome • • •

-As you enter, the first thing you would notice is the infusion of color and creativity.
-Each and every nook is spectacular.
-The hotel from outside looks like any other heritage hotel of Rajasthan but the interior is what makes it unique.
-Rajasthani influence is pretty much detectable like open courtyards, jharokhas and latticework to name a few.
+As you enter, the first thing you would notice in Narendra Bhawan Bikaner is the infusion of color and creativity.
+Every nook is spectacular.
+The hotel from the outside looks like any other heritage hotel of Rajasthan but the interior is what makes it unique.
+Rajasthani influence is pretty much detectable like open courtyards, jharokhas, and latticework to name a few.

-The welcome at the hotel was pretty unusual, instead of a formal check in at the lobby area, we were ushered to the adjacent room which used to be the living area of the king.
-It was a small yet cozy room with a burst of colors and mismatched artifacts which did not look clinical.
+The welcome at the hotel was pretty unusual, instead of a formal check-in at the lobby area, we were ushered to the adjacent room which used to be the living area of the king.
+It was a small yet cozy room with a burst of colors and mismatched artifacts that did not look clinical.
 That was followed by drinks and wet towels.
 Post that we all headed to our rooms.

 • • • Rooms • • •

-There are four categories of room at Narendra Bhawan.
+There are four categories of rooms at Narendra Bhawan.
 My room was quite spacious.
-It had a luxurious contemporary twist and decorated with hues of black, white and red exuberance that blended perfectly with the terrazzo floor and Portuguese tiles.
+It had a luxurious contemporary twist and was decorated with hues of black, white, and red exuberance that blended perfectly with the terrazzo floor and Portuguese tiles.

-The room comes with a queen-size bed, colorful printed pillows, perfect lighting, pouf, work desk and walls adorned with mirrors.
+The room comes with a queen-size bed, colorful printed pillows, perfect lighting, a pouf, a work desk, and walls adorned with mirrors.

 Be it the water bottle or extra paper napkins wrapped in pearl-studded holders.
-Each and every detail in the room has been taken care of.
-Obviously, every perfectly appointed room has to be complemented with an equally impressive bathroom.
+Every detail in the room has been taken care of.
+Every perfectly appointed room has to be complemented with an equally impressive bathroom.

-The bathroom decor complements with granite counter top, a fusion of marble and brass stand and equipped with top-notch products.
+The bathroom decor is complemented with a granite countertop, a fusion of marble and brass stand, and is equipped with top-notch products.

 • • • Food • • •